Man wanted for shooting girlfriend to death: MPD

-MEMPHIS, Tenn. — Memphis Police is searching for a man who they say shot his girlfriend to death at their Westwood home.
+MEMPHIS, Tenn. — Memphis Police are searching for a man who they say shot his girlfriend to death at their Westwood home.

 Memphis Police responded to a shooting at home on Westmont Road near Bramblewood Lane at 7:45 p.m.
 Thursday night.